redsuperbat/me/markdown/posts/typescript-executor.md

 # Typescript Executor

-# How to Execute TypeScript Code During Live Coding Presentations

 A couple of months ago, I gave a presentation on TypeScript decorators.
 I called it ["Demystifying Decorators"](https://redsuperbat.github.io/demystifying-decorators/), and it focused on creating a dependency injection library in TypeScript using